UPDATE 1/12/2021: This guide was originally written by Cryptoss, but has been updated by ShrineFox to prevent it from becoming obsolete.

 You have now completed the Mod Compendium setup.

-You have now completed the final portion of the setup.
-The next guide will show you how to utilize the Mod Compendium and your data.cpk dump to create and install Persona 5 mods.
+The next guide will show you how to extract game files to create your own Persona 5 mods.